 The above quoted provision does not stand alone.
 Congress was at pains to make a declaration of similar import with respect to the provisions of the Code (§ 3):

-"No producer shall by reason of his acceptance of the code provided for in section 4 or of the drawback of taxes provided in section 3 of this Act be held to be precluded or estopped from contesting the constitutionality of any provision of said code, or its validity as applicable to such producer."
+“No producer shall by reason of his acceptance of the code provided for in section 4 or of the drawback of taxes provided for in section 3 of this Act be held to be precluded or estopped from contesting the constitutionality of any provision of said code, or its validity as applicable to such producer.”

 This provision evidently contemplates, when read with the one first quoted, that a stipulation of the Code may be found to be unconstitutional and yet that its invalidity shall not be regarded as affecting the obligations attaching to the remainder.

 All that is said in the preamble of the Act, in the directions to the Commission which the Act creates, and in the stipulations of the Code, is subject to the explicit direction of Congress that the provisions of the statute shall not be treated as forming an indivisible unit.
 The fact that the various requirements furnish to each other mutual aid and support does not establish indivisibility.
 The purpose of Congress, plainly expressed, was that if a part of that aid were lost, the whole should not be lost.
 Congress desired that the Act and Code should be operative so far as they met the constitutional test.
 Thus we are brought, as I have said, to the question whether, despite this purpose of Congress, we must treat the marketing provisions and the labor provisions as inextricably tied together because of their nature.
 I find no such tie.
 The labor provisions are themselves separated and placed in a separate part (Part III) of the Code.
 It seems quite clear that the validity of the entire Act cannot depend upon the provisions as to hours and wages in paragraph (g) of Part III.
-For what was contemplated by that paragraph is manifestly independent of *323 the other machinery of the Act, as it cannot become effective unless the specified proportion of producers and employees reach an agreement as to particular wages and hours.
-And the provision for collective bargaining in paragraphs (a) and (b) of Part III is apparently made separable from the Code itself by § 9 of the Act, providing, in substance, that the employees of all producers shall have the right of collective bargaining even when producers do not accept or maintain the Code.
+For what was contemplated by that paragraph is manifestly independent of

 The marketing provisions (Part II) of the Code naturally form a separate category.
 The interdependence of wages and prices is no clearer in the coal business than in transportation.
 But the broad regulation of rates in order to stabilize transportation conditions has not carried with it the necessity of fixing wages.
-Again, the requirement, in paragraph (a) of Part II that district boards shall establish prices so as to yield a prescribed "return per net ton" for each district in a minimum price area, in order "to sustain the stabilization of wages, working conditions and maximum hours of labor," does not link the marketing provisions to the labor provisions by an unbreakable bond.
+Again, the requirement, in paragraph (a) of Part II that district boards shall establish prices so as to yield a prescribed “return per net ton” for each district in a minimum price area, in order “to sustain the stabilization of wages, working conditions and maximum hours of labor,” does not link the marketing provisions to the labor provisions by an unbreakable bond.
 Congress evidently desired stabilization through both the provisions relating to marketing and those relating to labor, but the setting up of the two sorts of requirements did not make the one dependent upon the validity of the other.
 It is apparent that they are not so interwoven that they cannot have separate operation and effect.
-The marketing provisions in relation to interstate commerce can be carried out as provided in Part II without regard to the labor provisions contained in part III.
+The marketing provisions in relation to interstate commerce can be carried out as provided in Part II without regard to the labor provisions contained in Part III.
 That fact, in the light of the congressional declaration of separability, should be considered of controlling importance.

-In this view, the Act, and the Code for which it provides, may be sustained in relation to the provisions for *324 marketing in interstate commerce, and the decisions of the courts below, so far as they accomplish that result, should be affirmed.
+In this view, the Act, and the Code for which it provides, may be sustained in relation to the provisions for

 MR. JUSTICE CARDOZO (dissenting in Nos.
 636, 649 and 650, and in No. 651 concurring in the result).